Are you interested in borrowing VR goggles, or buying them? Both are viable options, so you should choose what makes the best sense for your agency.

 Where to borrow goggles

 Through the Attorney General’s Office, OPOTA bought 160 VR headsets.
-They were distributed to OPOTA’s six Close to Home regional training partners and to academies run by the Highway Patrol and by police departments in Akron, Cincinnati, Columbus, Cleveland, Dayton and Toledo.
+They were distributed to OPOTA’s seven Close to Home regional training partners and to academies run by police departments in Akron, Cincinnati, Columbus, Cleveland, Dayton and Toledo.

 With such widespread distribution, all 900 law enforcement agencies in Ohio have access to VR training.